lefterisnazos/power-trading_battery-project/README.md

 # Power Trading Battery Project

 A project focused on battery allocation to different auction and continuous markets.
 It includes continuous trading of the battery in the continuous market, with a solution based on convex optimization.
+Because of various live data dependencies, packages & database dependencies the files are not runnable

 ## Project Structure